dhis2/dhis2-docs/src/developer/web-api/data-validation.md

   }
 }
 ```
 The issue objects always have `id` and `name` members.
-Sometimes an
+Often the `issuesIdType`
+is available to point out the type of objects the `id` refers to.
+If the
+`issuesIdType` is not available the `id` often is not available either and the
+`name` is used for a aggregate key of an issue that has no object equivalent.

-additional `comment` is available that gives more context or insight into
+Sometimes an additional `comment` is available that gives more context or
-why the data integrity is violated.
-In addition, the `refs` list might
+insight into why the data integrity is violated.
+In addition, the `refs` list
-sometimes also give the ids of other objects that contributed to the violation.
+might sometimes also give the ids of other objects that contributed to the violation.
 The `finishedTime` indicates when the analysis of the check finished.
 The cache will hold the result for 1h from this moment.